juan9321/juan9321/README.md

 </div>

 I excel in HTML, CSS, JavaScript, and Bootstrap, with a keen interest in crafting designs on Figma.
-Currently, I'm expanding my skills in PHP, Laravel, and Node.js, embracing the challenge of mastering diverse technologies in the dynamic field of web development.
+Currently, I'm expanding my skills in PHP, Laravel, and Node.js, React embracing the challenge of mastering diverse technologies in the dynamic field of web development.

 <br>